Equinor strengthens its position in the Norwegian Sea

 Latest news

-Invitation to send estimates for second quarter financial results
+Invitation to send estimates for third quarter financial results

-Equinor invites analysts with coverage of the company to provide estimates for the second quarter adjusted results.
+Equinor invites analysts with coverage of the company to provide estimates for the third quarter adjusted results.